apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/filters.md

 As a consequence, request level filters will be called at most once during request processing (they may not be called at all if a filter earlier in the filter chain decides to terminate the request) while the component level, include, and forward filters may be called multiple times while processing a request.

+## Disabling Filters

+As hinted earlier in the page, a filter is ignored if you set an invalid `sling.filter.scope`.
+To disable a specific filter, you can deploy an OSGi config setting an invalid `sling.filter.scope`, for instance _disabled_.

 ## Troubleshooting
 Apart form the logs which tell you when filters are executed, two Sling plugins provide information about filters in the OSGi console.